 It seems like Gran Turismo 5 was made for this wheel – both menu navigating and response on the track.
 The force feedback from the wheel is strangely responsive and strong.
 It caught me by surprise the first time I was spinning with the car that I just let go of the wheel.

-Connecting the device isn’t really a hassle, unless you’ve been living under a rock for the last 30 years or so.
+Connecting the device isn’t really a hassle, and really easy if you are used to setup electronics.
 It’s about rational thought on what should be connected to what, and which plug fits into what.
 The cords feels relatively fine in length, apart from the USB one you need to plug into the console or PC.
 One thing is the PC, more often than not you are sitting right beside it anyway, but it’s different for the consoles in most homes.
 I have mine around 3 meters from where I usually sit.

 It's all in the feels